 DAY 1 Zulu Cultural Village – St Lucia – Rhino River Lodge

 Our experience of the wildlife and culture of Zululand begins when we travel north towards the subtropical coast and bushveld of Zululand, the place of the mighty Zuku nation and abundant wildlife.
 Arrive at the village of St Lucia situated in the iSimangaliso Wetlands Park, proclaimed a world heritage site in 1999.
 We join a boat cruise on Lake St Lucia, a natural paradise around which five complete ecosystems exist.
 An abundance of bird life, hippo and crocodiles exist here and we have a chance to find them.
-After lunch (not included) we depart for our private reserve and after check in join and open vehicle safari where our close encounter with the African wildlife commences.
+After lunch (not included) we depart for our private reserve and after check in.
+Later join an open vehicle safari where close encounters with the African wildlife commences.
 Return later for a sumptuous dinner.
 Overnight at the Rhino River Lodge.

 DAY 2 Rhino Reserve